-Individuals who suffered a personal injury due to the negligence of another party might be eligible to receive a settlement to compensate them for their losses.
+If another party’s negligence caused your personal injury, you might qualify for a settlement to cover your losses.
 However, when you receive a personal injury settlement or award, it’s important to know the potential tax implications.
 While most types of personal injury compensation are tax-exempt, some parts of a settlement may be taxable.

 This blog post will explore the tax implications associated with personal injury settlements and awards.